-One of the affected services, AWS Simple Storage System (S3), has become such a steadfast, reliable and highly-used offering that many of those who build and deploy AWS solutions may have taken it for granted and, as a result, forgotten some of the foundations of good infrastructure design, like planning for redundancy across regions or availability zones.
+One of the affected services, AWS Simple Storage System (S3), has become such a steadfast, reliable and highly-used offering that many of those who build and deploy AWS solutions may have taken it for granted and, as a result, forgotten some of the foundations of good infrastructure design, like planning for S3 redundancy across regions or availability zones.

-S3, as most AWS users know it, is an extremely robust and affordable data storage service that is designed to provide exceptional levels of durability and availability.
-The service was launched by AWS very early in its campaign (2006) to dominate the underlying infrastructure running much of the Internet, and it has fundamentally changed the way many developers contemplate storing data to make it accessible via the Web or via enterprise applications running on the platform.
+S3 is an extremely robust and affordable AWS storage service that is designed to provide exceptional levels of durability and availability.
+The service was launched by AWS in 2006, very early in its campaign to dominate the underlying infrastructure running much of the internet.
+Since then, it has fundamentally changed the way many developers contemplate storing data to make it accessible via the web or via enterprise applications running on the platform.

-Many web developers and development firms rely on S3, as the service has an impeccable track record of availability, eliminates much of the administrative overhead associated with storing files on disks in a local or co-located datacenter, and offers new and innovative ways to access data.
+Many web developers and development firms rely on S3.
+The service has an impeccable track record of availability, eliminates much of the administrative overhead associated with storing files on disks in a local or co-located datacenter, and offers new and innovative ways to access data.
 Coupled with the ability to store virtually unlimited data on a platform the grows and shrinks without needing to provision disks that may or may not be well-utilized, S3 is a compelling choice for storing Internet-accessible data.

 While yesterday’s outage may have thrust AWS into a spotlight they would likely rather not have been in, it also shed light on the fact that firms deploying solutions on top of AWS gain strength from the roots of good design principles.
 The risk associated with S3 offering such a compelling list of features and having a reputation of being a rock-solid platform for data storage is complacency; over time, many come to simply rely on the fact that Amazon has built such a solid offering.
 Throughout the day yesterday, we heard grumblings from all corners of the Internet that this outage was so shocking and disappointing because AWS has often touted the durability of this platform.

-AWS designed the S3 product to provide 99.999999999% durability — that is a bunch of nines.
-But durability should not be confused with availability and/or uptime.
+The AWS S3 SLA calls for 99.999999999% durability — that is a bunch of nines.
+But the difference between availability and durability is important.
 For sites that simply cannot tolerate downtime, or having certain components of their site unavailable for even a moment, it is critical and very feasible to design solutions that can deal with outages like we saw yesterday.

-Turing Group is a certified and audited AWS Managed Services Partner (MSP) and provider of NextGen MSP services; needless to say, we are pretty well bought into the AWS platform and paradigm.
-As an AWS partner, we take great care to understand the product offering and, where applicable, the limitations of the platform.
+Turing Group is a certified and audited member of the AWS Managed Services Partner (MSP) Network and provider of NextGen MSP services; needless to say, we are pretty well bought into the AWS platform and paradigm.
+As a managed AWS cloud provider, we take great care to understand the product offering and the limitations of the platform.

 AWS has provided a platform for technical acceleration not seen since the days when Bill Gates transitioned Microsoft from Windows 3.1 to Windows 95; they are leading the charge in ushering in a new renaissance in technology and computing and providing a platform that short circuits the time to market for some of the most compelling and innovative new products and services seen in quite some time — possibly ever.